Kirk Cousins' record against every NFL team

 Cousins collected two victories against the Bears while he played in Washington, then lost three straight against Chicago with Minnesota.

-As a Viking, he earned his only win over the Bears in a 2020 matchup on Monday Night Football.
+As a Viking, he earned his first win over the Bears in a 2020 matchup on Monday Night Football.
 That victory was Cousins' first win on Monday Night Football, after he previously owned an 0-9 record.

 Cousins vs. the Cleveland Browns